The Grannie Annie is a 501(c)(3) nonprofit organization.

 Through the years, Ann devised many innovative ways to inspire other families to preserve their own stories for future generations.
 When Connie McIntyre joined with Fran Hamilton to create a publishing opportunity for students, The Grannie Annie was born.
 Surprised by the honor, Ann was delighted by The Grannie Annie mission and quickly became an enthusiastic supporter.
 She generously shared her expertise through The Grannie Annie's first two seasons, until her death in 2007 following a lengthy illness.

-The mission of The Grannie Annie — to discover, share, and celebrate family stories — springs from a belief in the transformative power of “story.”
+The mission of The Grannie Annie — to inspire young people to discover, write, and share historical family stories — springs from a belief in the transformative power of “story.”
 Imagine that you learn from a family member that your great-grandparents were treated with suspicion when they settled in a new country, that they were disliked and mistrusted because their speech, customs, and beliefs were different from those of people around them.
 After hearing this family story, you may notice that you feel more accepting of a new student in your school.
-When you look at faces in the news you may see the joys, sorrows, and families behind them.
+When you look at faces in the news, you may see the joys, sorrows, and families behind them.
 In some unexplainable way, you may feel unity with someone whose life seems very different from yours.
 Quietly, surely, the world moves one step closer to peace.

 Built by Hen's Teeth Network